cedric-schmidt/markdown-cv/index.md

 ## Currently

 Standing on the shoulders of giants
+Or on other things

 ### Specialized in